SpellholdStudios/Rolles/README.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.
+The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />

 **0. Rolles Safyer**<br />